coderemotedotdev/rcargo-cli/README.md

   Commands:
     help          show help message and exit

-    build         Compile the current package
+    build, b      Compile the current package
-    check         Analyze the current package and report errors, but don't build object files clean         Remove artifacts that cargo has generated in the past run           Run a binary or example of the local package session       Manage multiple development sessions i.e. git branches sync          Sync local repository to remote, or vice versa test          Execute all unit and integration tests and build examples of a local package
+    check, c      Analyze the current package and report errors, but don't build object files clean         Remove artifacts that cargo has generated in the past run, r        Run a binary or example of the local package session       Manage multiple development sessions i.e. git branches sync          Sync local repository to remote, or vice versa test, t       Execute all unit and integration tests and build examples of a local package

   Try rcargo <COMMAND> -h (or --help) to learn more about each command.
   Default config is located at /usr/local/rcargo-cli/.rcargo/config